Kitchen Remodeling Ideas That Actually Work in St. Pete Homes

 What decisions should I make before kitchen construction starts?

-Lock in these during pre-construction: cabinet style and finish, countertop material, appliance brands and models, tile for backsplash and floors, fixture styles, lighting plan, and final layout approval.
-Custom cabinet lead times run 6–12 weeks, so early decisions keep your timeline on track.
-An hour with selections saves two hours in the field.
+Lock in these during pre-construction: cabinet style and finish (white oak, walnut, or shaker; RTA vs. semi-custom vs. custom), countertop material (quartzite, granite, marble, or quartz), appliance brands and models (Wolf, Sub-Zero, and Thermador for high-end; KitchenAid, GE Café, or Bosch for mid-tier), tile for backsplash and floors, fixture styles (Brizo, Kohler, Delta), lighting plan, and final layout approval.
+Custom cabinet lead times run 6 to 12 weeks, so early decisions keep your timeline on track.
+An hour with selections during pre-construction saves two hours in the field — Jeremy's 1-to-2 ratio shows up on every jobsite from Old Northeast bungalows to Snell Isle waterfront builds.

 Key Takeaways